-The previous Statement quantified the UIG for this contributor as 11.4 GWh (compared to our quantification of 16 GWh).
+The Statement for Gas Year 2020-2021 quantified the UIG for this contributor as 11.4 GWh (compared to our quantification of 18 GWh).

-The variation is due to the different average main length, the growth in the number of IGT Supply Meter Points, the forecast consumption for the target Gas Year and the fact that we did not reduce the forecast IGT shrinkage in line with the reduction trends in LDZ shrinkage.
+The variation is due to the growth in the number of IGT Supply Meter Points, the forecast consumption for the target Gas Year and the fact that we did not reduce the forecast IGT shrinkage in line with the reduction trends in LDZ shrinkage.